Our Lady Queen Of Peace Church

 Part of the Catholic Church - you can find other Catholic Churches, Catholic Schools or Religious Orders/Houses and Chaplaincies nearby above.
 Or you can use the Find a Church Near Me box above to search for a Church, School etc.

-Served From: Our Lady Of The Taper - Cardigan
+Served From: Welsh National Shrine of Our Lady Of The Taper - Cardigan

 An episcopal conference, sometimes called a conference of bishops, is an official assembly of the bishops of the Catholic Church in a given territory. ...
 Individual bishops do not relinquish their immediate authority for the governance of their respective dioceses to the conference (Wikipedia).